JuliaAI/MLJ.jl/docs/src/tuning_models.md

 Where `nGenerations` is the number of generations to run the optimisation for and `popSize` is the population size in the genetic algorithm.
-Pay attention that these parameters have nothing to do with the ones specified in the `TunedModel` construction.
+Pay attention that these parameters have nothing to do with the iteration parameter `n` in the `TunedModel` construction.
 They are used by [LatinHypercubeSampling.jl](https://github.com/MrUrq/LatinHypercubeSampling.jl) to instantiate the genetic algorithm that creates the grid of hyperparameters to evaluate the models on.